-How to prepare, ace and follow up on job interiews
+How to prepare, ace and follow up on job interviews

 So you carefully updated your resume and LinkedIn profile, applied for the position–and you got called in to interview.
 What do you need to do to put your best foot forward?
 Our experts have put together important interview tips to help you be your best.

 You’ve completed your company research and have studied the job description.
 Now it’s time to prepare for questions from the interviewer(s).
 While some questions may be obvious– like how you fit the requirements of the job–others may not be as easy to answer on the fly.
-Answering questions about your salary requirements is one area that can feel tricky and is important to prepare for.
-Here are some other important hiring manager questions you need to think about before you step into the interview.
 Read more

 The hiring manager will obviously have all of their questions ready before the interview and you need to do the same.
 It’s pretty much a guarantee that the person interviewing you will ask you if you have questions.
 Here’s how to prepare a list of important questions to impress your interviewer and help you get information you need.
 Read more

-We know you’ll show up early looking polished and professional, with an extra resume in hand and a list of prepared answers and questions.
 In addition to preparing for verbal communication, visual communication like body language can impact your interviewer’s perception of your professionalism, expertise and more.
-Here’s how to make sure your body language helps–and not hurts–your chances of advancing to the next round of the recruiting process.
+Here’s how to make sure your body language adds to your interview effectiveness.
 Read more

 It’s been a several days (or weeks) since your interview, which you thought went well.
 Why haven’t they called back yet?
 Don’t panic right away–many factors can elongate the process and they don’t necessarily mean you are out of the running.
 Here’s how to deal with waiting for the interview callback.
 Read more